thapa-jeevan/thapa-jeevan.github.io/_pages/about.md

 ---

-I am a third year Ph.D. student at [Golisano College of Computing and Information Sciences](https://www.rit.edu/computing/) in [Rochester Institute of Technology (RIT)](https://www.rit.edu/).
+I am a fourth year Ph.D. student at [Golisano College of Computing and Information Sciences](https://www.rit.edu/computing/) in [Rochester Institute of Technology (RIT)](https://www.rit.edu/).
 I am advised by [Dr. Rui Li](https://ruililuci.com//) at the [Lab of Use-inspired Computational Intelligence (LUCI)](https://ruililuci.com//).
 I am currently researching in the field of Continual Learning.
+I interned at ZillowGroup as a Research Scientist Intern in the summer of 2025.
 Before this, I spent 2.7 years as a Machine Learning Engineer at [Fusemachines](https://fusemachines.com/) in Kathmandu, Nepal.

 ### Research Interests
-* **Machine Learning**: Continual Learning, Test-Time Adaptation, Federated Continual Learning
+* **Machine Learning**: Continual Learning, Test-Time Adaptation, Recommendation Engine, Continual User Modeling
 * **Computer Vision**: Object Segmentation, Re-identification, Tracking, Action Recognition

 ---